kalmhq/docs/docs/cert-issuing.md

 ---
-=title: Certificate Issuing
+title: Certificate Issuing
 ---

-# Overview
+## Overview

 Kalm uses Cert-Manager to pass the "challenges" from Let’s-Encrypt to issue HTTPS certificates.

-# How Certificate Issuing works
+## How Certificate Issuing works

 When trying to get a certificate from Cert Authorities like Let’s-Encrypt, the CA validates that you controll the domains in the certificate request using "challenges".
 There are two kinds of challenges: